TickTeam/guide-tt/ios_app/8_how_to_add_comment_to_a_task.md

 ![](../images/androidcomment.png)

-The member you reply or you @ will get notification in TickTick immediately.
+The member you @reply will get notification in TickTick immediately.

 ![](../images/androidaomment2.png)